Interior Architect vs. Interior Designer: The Key Differences Explained

 So, which one is best for your home renovation project?

-Interior architecture and interior design are distinct but complementary fields within the realm of creating beautiful and functional home interior spaces.
-While interior architects focus on the structural and spatial aspects of a space, interior designers concentrate on the aesthetics and atmosphere.
+Interior architecture and interior design are distinct but complementary fields within the realm of creating beautiful and functional homes and interior spaces.
+While Interior Architects focus on the structural and spatial aspects of a space, and can bridge into the interior design aspects of a home, interior designers solely concentrate on the aesthetics and atmosphere.

 Which one is best suited for your home renovation project depends on the scope of your project.
-For example, if you are planning to knock down or push out walls as part of a major internal renovation, an interior architect is probably your best bet.
-However, if you are. simply looking to visually update the overall look of a room or interior space without changing any of the built structures within your home, then an interior designer is your best bet.
+For example, if you are planning to knock down or push out walls as part of a major internal renovation, you will need an Interior Architect.
+However, if you are simply looking to visually update the overall look of a room or interior space without changing any of the built structures within your home, then an interior designer is your best bet.

 Ready to get started?